Understanding your health

 Scientifically reviewed by:

-Rarely present at birth, it usually appears between the 1st and 4th month of the child's life.
+The term comes from the Greek words "plagios" (oblique) and "kephalê" (head).
+Rarely present at birth, plagiocephaly usually appears between the first and fourth months of life.

 How to recognize plagiocephaly?